 Easy Sugar-Free Salted Caramel Sauce

-This low carb, sugar-free, salted caramel sauce is the perfect addition to hundreds of recipes!
-This incredibly easy and delicious recipe only requires four ingredients and is ready in under 30 minutes!
+This low carb, sugar-free, salted caramel sauce only requires four ingredients and is ready in under 30 minutes.
+It is smooth, silky and perfect for hundreds of recipes!

 Smother it, drizzle it, or eat it by the spoonful…